top of page

 Naureen Ahmed is a Pakistani-American Muslim, born and raised in the South, and a current Chicago-land resident.
 She is a business graduate with over 10 years of experience working in Finance.
-Naureen is currently pursuing her Master's in Counseling Psychology at Northwestern University and is currently training at Khalil Center in Islamically-integrated psychotherapy.
+Naureen is currently pursuing her Master's in Clinical Mental Health Counseling at Northwestern University and completed her practicum training at Khalil Center in Islamically-integrated psychotherapy.

 Naureen is the Founding Director of SEEMA, a national mental health organization for Muslims, named after her late mother, Seema.
 SEEMA advocates for mental health by way of support groups, educational workshops and podcasts, and providing access to resources and therapists for the Muslim community.